jdc-cunningham/micro-crypto-trading/README.md

 See the development branch for my thoughts as I made this thing over time

 ### Did this make money?
-ANSWER - I ran this for a month
+ANSWER - I ran this and checked in weekly increments